-My first published work as Turbulator is now available on Lost Meat, the latest compilation of Frank Zappa covers curated by Andrew Greenaway.
+My first published work as Turbulator is available on Lost Meat, the 2019 compilation of Frank Zappa covers curated by Andrew Greenaway.

 The Lost Meat page on Andrew's Idiot Bastard web site.

-You can now hear my track on Spotify.
+You can now hear this track on Spotify.

 The theme of the Lost Meat album is compositions that either FZ himself composed and were released on 7", long, long ago, or were released on an album he produced for someone else, or were just never released, period, or compositions that he collaborated on with other artists and that were not released on any of his albums.
 It includes three of the four tracks co credited to Zappa from L Shankar's album Touch Me There, which he produced for him back in 1979.
 An arrangement of one of those, No More Mr Nice Girl, is my contribution.